Skip to main content

 Stander Symposium

-The Stander provides multiple opportunities to support students, explore other disciplines and topics, and engage with our mission as a Catholic and Marianist University in a unique and powerful way.
-Please encourage others to support students by attending.
-The Symposium represents the Marianist tradition of education through community and is the principal campus-wide event in which faculty and students actualize our mission to be a "community of learners."
+Stander provides multiple opportunities to support undergraduate and graduate students (nearly 1,000 presenters sharing 460 projects), explore other disciplines and topics, and engage with our mission as a Catholic and Marianist University in a unique and powerful way.
+Plan to support student presenters and attend their sessions and events.

 Undergraduate classes do not meet on the day of the symposium, allowing for participation from the entire campus community.
 Graduate/Doctoral classes 4:30 p.m. and after will meet as scheduled.
 Graduate classes (or seminars) that might meet before 4:30 are advised to use discretion in making decisions to ensure the needs of graduate students participating in the Stander Symposium are accommodated.

-During online registration, students have the option of selecting up to three of the University's Institutional Learning Goals (ILGs) that most closely align with the project they are presenting at Stander.
+Students had the option of selecting up to three of the University's Institutional Learning Goals (ILGs) that most closely align with the project they are presenting at Stander.
 In choosing an ILG we hope it will encourage engagement and expanded awareness around the hallmarks of a Catholic and Marianist education at UD.
+Attendees can search projects in eCommons using the goals by typing it into the "search terms" box (example search: vocation).

 About Institutional Learning Goals